Below are some our most frequently asked questions.

 If you wish to make an appointment or enquire for a friend or family member, that too is fine.
 Just ask them to contact us in the same way or alternatively you can make the appointment for them if they are unable to do so themselves.
 Note however, I only work with adults (16+) at present.

-If your questions remain unanswered feel free to get in touch for an initial discussion, by phone or email.
+If your questions remain unanswered feel free to get in touch for an initial discussion, by email or phone.

 Yes, I am frequently asked to come into a wide variety of businesses to help them with issues relating to employee wellbeing.
 Currently I am providing sessions for staff anxious about giving presentations and also in-house Mindfulness training for heightened focus and stress reduction.
 For further information please see the tab entitled ‘Training’ or simply call or email.